 This course provides a framework on the interactions between climate and life over a range of time scales from geological to recent decades, with energy and information as a link.
-A multi-disciplinary approach is adopted to prompt students to critically re-examine their world-view and their assumed values in life in the context of global climate.
+A multidisciplinary approach is adopted to prompt students to critically re-examine their world-view and their assumed values in life in the context of global climate.
 The concept of life is applied to a broad range of phenomena.
 The role of life in determining the Earth's atmospheric composition, as well as the co-evolution of climate and life forms, are examined.
 Glacial periods and the human condition; climate and its variations as related to broad historical patterns; globalization, industrialization, and consumerism as climate changers are discussed.
 Looming hazardous climate change is studied in the context of "sustainable development" and China's "development".
 The course concludes with a critical look at values and ethics as the essence of being Homo sapiens and as the basis for species survival.

 GEOG2136.
-Political geography (6 credits)
+Political geography: International relations and the world economy (6 credits)

 This course provides students with an overview and fundamental understanding of the ways in which political issues are dealt with through geographical and spatial perspectives.
-Major concepts and definitions in political geography will first be introduced, and this is to be followed by a brief introduction of the intellectual history and lineage of field of study.
+Students will be trained with skills to understand inter-state relations and competitions in the contemporary world economic system.
+Major concepts and definitions in Political Geography will first be introduced, and this is to be followed by a brief introduction of the intellectual history and lineage of Political Geography.
 Theoretical issues and empirical cases, grouped into a number of topics, will then be presented.
 The tenet of this course is to show how world order and the lived experiences of people are shaped by, but also reshape, the respective capacities of, and interactions between, state regimes.
-It is to illustrate that sovereignty, territoriality and nation-state matter a great deal in defining global economy, social transformation and culture.
-Topics investigated in the course include: classical geopolitical theories; global economy and the world-system; critical geopolitics; globalization and the regulation of difference; imperialism and post-colonial geographies; territoriality; sovereignty and the border; nation-state; nationalism and citizenship.
+It is to show that sovereignty, territoriality and nation-state matter a great deal in defining global economy; and social transformation.
+Topics investigated in the course include: classical geopolitical theories; global economy and the world-system; geopolitics; colonialism and imperialism; the territorial state; nation-state; and nationalism; border and border control; liberal democracy and social democracy.